indilib/indi/libindi/libs/indibase/alignment/alignment_white_paper.md

 1. Firstly connect the mount to the computer that is to run the driver.
 I use a readily available PL2303 chip based serial to USB converter cable.
 2. From the handset utility menu select PC direct mode.
 As it is the computer that will be driving the mount not the handset, you can enter whatever values you want to get through the handset initialisation process.
 3. Start indiserver and the indi_SkyWatcherAPIMount driver.
-Using the following command in a terminal.
+Using the following command in a terminal:

         indiserver -vvv indi_skywatcherAPIMount

 4. Start KStars and from the tools menu select "Devices" and then "Device Manager".
 ![Tools menu](toolsmenu.png)